 Boating enthusiasts love that there are three marinas, with nearly every kind water vessel imaginable.
 Charters are available for fishing or for just taking a sail along the shore.
 Golfing is a year-round pleasure thanks to the area's mild climate.
 Quail Creek is an 18-hole public course, as is the nearby Marriott's Lakewood Golf Club.
 Rock Creek Golf Club is a beautiful semi-private club.

-The Nix Center Senior Activity Center provides daily activities for people age 50 and better.
+The Jay P. Nix Center provides daily activities for people age 50 and better.
 It has 1,100 members, and programs offered include sailing events, potluck lunches, Dominos, pool and billiards, ballroom dancing lessons, support groups, ice cream socials, birthday parties, blood pressure screening, cooking classes and much more.